Fill your College Details

 1. What is C programming, and why is it widely used?

-C is a general-purpose, procedural programming language that provides low-level access to memory, making it efficient and fast.
-It is widely used because:
+C is a general-purpose, procedural programming language that provides low-level access to memory, making it an efficient and fast programming language.
+The reason C is widely used is because:

 2. Write a program to print "Hello, World!"